mitocw/latex2edx/docs/introduction.rst

 option, and numerical response problems, based on student responses.
-The hint system provided by latex2edx allows authors to specify hints via pattern matching, based on matching strings, numerical value ranges, mathametical symbols and functions, and arbitrary boolean combinations of patterns.
+The hint system provided by latex2edx allows authors to specify hints via pattern matching, based on matching strings, numerical value ranges, mathematical symbols and functions, and arbitrary boolean combinations of patterns.

 Version 1.3 adds documentation, and the edXvideo and edXdiscussion macros.